-The pledge and all the promised benefits proved false.
-Most GE crops are either engineered to produce their own pesticide in the form of Bacillus thurengiensis (Bt) or they are designed to be resistant to herbicides, so that herbicides can be sprayed –even in massive quantities without harming the crops.
+The pledge and all the promised benefits of GMOs have not materialized; they proved false.
+GE crops are engineered either to produce their own pesticide in the form of Bacillus thurengiensis (Bt) or they are designed to be resistant to herbicides, so that herbicides can be sprayed –even in massive quantities without harming the crops.
 Monsanto’s RoundupReady seeds were genetically engineered so that the plants would withstand even large quantities of spraying with the company’s herbicide RoundUp.

 “The International Service for the Acquisition of Agri-biotech Applications reported that genetically engineered (GE) crop acreage has expanded dramatically: in 2012, 420 million acres, that’s a combined landmass more than four times larger than California.
 “Yet, for all of that land devoted to GMOs, there are just two traits in wide use: herbicide resistance and pest resistance (Bt).
 Note… the percentage of all global GMO acres planted in crops that aren’t either herbicide- or pesticide-tolerant [is] less than 1 percent.” (“Crop Flops: GMOs Lead AG Down the Wrong Path,” Tom Philipott, Grist, 2014)

 Rather than reducing pesticide spraying – as promised — the use of GE seeds has resulted in the massive increased spraying of herbicides.
 That outcome proved highly profitable for Monsanto whose herbicide, Roundup, is the most widely used herbicide.
-Was that profit-enhancing outcome not anticipated by Monsanto?
+Can anyone seriously argue that Monsanto had not anticipated this profit-enhancing outcome from its GMO herbicide-reliant business model?

 “For every application of genetic engineering in agriculture in developing countries, there are a number of less hazardous and more sustainable approaches and practices with hundreds, if not thousands, of years of safety record behind them.
 None of the GE applications in agriculture today are valuable enough to farmers in developing countries to make it reasonable to expose the environment, farmers and the consumers to even the slightest risk.”
 Dr. Oscar Zamora, vice chancellor of the University of the Philippines at Los Banos (The Nation 2013)